The War Within Season 2 Mythic+ DPS tier list

 Conclusion

-And that is for our The War Within DPS tier list.
-We hope it helped you to see the situation on PTR and what to expect with the Season 2 coming.
-Don’t forget, it is just an opinion and prediction.
-Everything in this M+ DPS tier list is subject to change.
-The most important thing is to have fun playing your favorite class!
+And that is for our The War Within DPS tier list for Season 2.
+We hope it helped you to understand current meta and what to play in the Season 2.
+Don’t forget, all tier lists are subjective.
+Everything in this M+ DPS tier list can ans will change.
+Need some support in World of Warcraft, our WoW boost is always here to help!

 Comments